gocd/docs.go.cd/introduction/concepts_in_go.md

+---
+description: Introduction to GoCD, it's underlying concepts, and get a good understanding of continuous delivery and continuous integration.
+keywords: introduction gocd, continuous delivery, continuous integration, martin fowler, gocd getting started, build pipelines, value stream map, build artifacts, fan in
+---

-# Introduction
+# Introduction to GoCD

-This page explains some of the underlying concepts of Go.
+This page explains some of the underlying concepts of GoCD.
 If you want to know more about Continuous Integration and Continuous Delivery, in general, you can refer to Martin Fowler's articles on the subject: [Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html) and [Continuous Delivery](http://martinfowler.com/bliki/ContinuousDelivery.html).